groupgets/purethermal1-firmware/readme.md

     dfu-util -a 0 -D main.bin -s 0x08000000

+if you get an error "Invalid DFU suffix signature"

+run

+    dfu-util --list

+You should see a list of DFU devices in or connected to your computer, such as the example below:

+    Found Runtime: [05ac:8290] ver=0161, devnum=2, cfg=1, intf=5, path="20-3", alt=0, name="UNKNOWN", serial="UNKNOWN"
+    Found DFU: [0483:df11] ver=2200, devnum=4, cfg=1, intf=0, path="20-1", alt=3, name="@Device Feature/0xFFFF0000/01*004 e", serial="3061B4493536"
+    Found DFU: [0483:df11] ver=2200, devnum=4, cfg=1, intf=0, path="20-1", alt=2, name="@OTP Memory /0x1FFF7800/01*512 e,01*016 e", serial="3061B4493536"
+    Found DFU: [0483:df11] ver=2200, devnum=4, cfg=1, intf=0, path="20-1", alt=1, name="@Option Bytes  /0x1FFFC000/01*016 e", serial="3061B4493536"
+    Found DFU: [0483:df11] ver=2200, devnum=4, cfg=1, intf=0, path="20-1", alt=0, name="@Internal Flash  /0x08000000/04*016Kg,01*064Kg,07*128Kg", serial="3061B4493536"

+If you are a large number of devices you can unplug the PureThermal board and run the dfu-util --list command again and compare the output.

+To specify a specific device to flash run (replace the ?? with the device id of the PureThermal board plugged into your comptuter)

+    dfu-util -a 0 -d ????:???? -D main.bin -s 0x08000000

 or use:

     scripts/flash.sh

 #### Windows

-DfuSe USB drivers.
-http://www.st.com/web/en/catalog/tools/FM147/CL1794/SC961/SS1533/PF257916#
+DfuSe USB drivers, on the page below under the "GET SOFTWARE" section at the bottom of the page. http://www.st.com/web/en/catalog/tools/FM147/CL1794/SC961/SS1533/PF257916#

 win32 DFU tools
 https://files.groupgets.com/purethermal/win32_dfu.zip

-To install DFU drivers, may need to use the device manager to select the st drivers
+To install DFU drivers, may need to use the device manager to select the st drivers.

-extract `win32_dfu.zip` to the current folder.
+Extract `win32_dfu.zip` to the folder with your firmware.
+Then run the .bat file which you can [download from /scripts here](https://github.com/groupgets/purethermal1-firmware/tree/master/scripts)

+or use the following commands in CMD.

+CD to folder where you put the (.bin) firmware and extracted win32 DFU tools.

     win32_dfu\bin2dfu --i main.bin --a 0x08000000 --o main.dfu
     win32_dfu\DfuSeCommand -c -d --fn main.dfu

-or use:

-    scripts/make_and_flash.bat